Suns spoil Nikola Jokic's MVP party, beat Nuggets 116-102 - WTMJ

 TIP-INS:

-Nuggets: The Nuggets missed their first seven shots after halftime, sapping them of the momentum they took into the break by closing on a 6-0 run. … Michael Porter Jr., who tweaked his back in the series opener, had another tough time, shooting 5 for 13 from the floor for 15 points.
+Nuggets: Missed their first seven shots after halftime, sapping them of the momentum they took into the break by closing on a 6-0 run. … Michael Porter Jr., who tweaked his back in the series opener, had another tough time, shooting 5 for 13 from the floor for 15 points.
 Will Barton added 14 in his second game back from a hamstring injury.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports